 Making premium mobile game versions of existing juggernaut gaming franchises is a big investment right now, with similar mobile versions of Activision's Call of Duty: Warzone and Electronic Arts' Apex Legends currently in development.

-Rainbow Six Mobile: Closed alpha
+Rainbow Six Mobile: Closed alpha and beta

 Note that in order to register, you'll need to have a current Ubisoft account.
 Anyone who is selected will be given advance notice about upcoming tests, including the regions in which said tests will be taking place.
 Ubisoft has also confirmed that player progress will not be carried forward from any Closed Alpha tests into the launch of the full game.

-Rainbow Six Mobile: trailers
+Rainbow Six Mobile: Trailers

 Alongside the announcement of the game, Ubisoft shared a trailer, which you can check out below: